MicrosoftDocs/entra-docs/docs/identity/saas-apps/logzio-cloud-observability-for-engineers-tutorial.md

 ### Creating SSO connectivity for your Logz.io resource in Microsoft Entra ID

-You'll create a Microsoft Entra Enterprise application to allow you use SSO to connect to your Logz.io account from your Azure resource.
+You'll create a Microsoft Entra Enterprise application to allow you to use SSO to connect to your Logz.io account from your Azure resource.

 ### Prerequisites: